- 1979 Allied Princess Ketch

 Although small, s/v Mamo features a full kitchen with a fridge and a tiny freezer on the right, a three burner stove and oven in the center, and a small sink to the left.
 Fortunately we have lots of storage and prep areas.

 The salon has two seating areas on opposite sides of the boat.
 A table on the wall folds out to sit 4 to 5 people comfortably.
 Behind this table we have a fully-stocked bar.
 The port settee slides out and coverts to a full size bed for guests.
 The starboard settee can also become a twin size bed.
 Under both of them we have storage space.
+We keep our packable fishing rod here.

 In between the galley and the salon, underneath the floor, there’s an 80 gallon water tank.
 So far conserving water has been one of our challenges, we might add more water storage down the line possibly underneath the V berth.